 When travelling in New Zealand we make our accommodation bookings through Booking.com, they have a good selection of properties, covering rural and remote areas in addition to the cities and we have had a good experience with them over many years.
 We particularly appreciate that many of the properties have free cancellation up to a few days before your stay, we’ve only ever used it once but the peace of mind it gives especially in uncertain times is well worth it.

-We rent our cars through AVIS in both Australia and New Zealand.
-There is a full range of providers available and if you have loyalty with another brand you’ll likely find it here.
-Again we’ve used AVIS for many years and had consistently good experience with them which is why we stick with them.
+There is a full range of rental car providers available and if you have loyalty with a particular brand you’ll likely find it here.
+We’ve used AVIS for many years and had a consistently good experience with them which is why we stick with them in both New Zealand and Australia.

-For activities and tour bookings in New Zealand we use Klook and Get Your Guide, between them they have a good selection.
-We find pricing is sometimes a little more competitive with Klook but New Zealand doesn’t tend to negotiate down prices very much so they are fairly consistent.
+For activities and tour bookings in New Zealand, we usually use Get Your Guide and sometimes Experience Oz or Klook.
+They have a good selection of tickets and tours offered between them.
+All three have been reliable so we’ll sometimes compare pricing but as New Zealand doesn’t tend to negotiate prices very much, they are fairly consistent.